 Note: Software includes: Adobe InDesign and other applications.
-(1 lec/5 lab) 3 sem hrs

 ART 140 Photography I

 This course serves as an introduction to the art of black and white 35mm film photography.
 The student is introduced to basic darkroom techniques including film processing, enlarging, finishing, and presentation.
 This course is made up of both lab and lectures.
 It is designed to emphasize basic aesthetic grammar of photography and provide a historical and critical context for visually analyzing and creating photographs.